top of page

 Our story

 Recognizing the urgent needs of their new community, they conducted a thorough needs assessment, revealing critical gaps in mental health and housing.
 PFLC focused on disability application assistance, aiding vulnerable populations, including veterans and children with disabilities, to access essential services.
-To address the housing crisis, they renovated four homes, providing transitional housing for seniors.
+To address the housing crisis, they renovated four homes, providing crucial transitional housing for seniors.

+Hurricane Irma in 2017 sparked Antoinette's research into the mental health impact of disasters on vulnerable populations, culminating in her doctoral study.
+When Hurricane Ian devastated Lee County in 2022, PFLC was called to action.
 Within three days, PFLC teams were deployed to public and medical shelters, witnessing the profound trauma of survivors.
 They provided disaster case management to more than 250 individuals, coordinating resources, facilitating support groups, and managing reconstruction projects.

 bottom of page